-While still a quite unknown natural oil, black seed oil has incredible benefits that have been known for more than 2,000 years.
+While still quite unknown natural oil, black seed oil has incredible skin and health benefits that have been known for more than 2,000 years.
 Some ancient scripts even claim that this oil heals everything but death.

 In short, black seed oil will make your beard appear and feel healthier.
 It also nourishes your skin, helping it heal in case of small cuts and razor burns.
 What’s more, if your man suffers from acne, black oil can be of help.